It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Keep your resolutions with the end goal that you know how to accomplish.
 Little advances are required to take off on a life-changing trip.

 Make sure that the resolutions you make are the ones that you need in your life.
-We all know how it feels to achieving something we aren’t really into, just because someone else wants us to.
+We all know how it feels to achieve something we aren’t really into, just because someone else wants us to.

 Ensure you’re making changes for the right reasons — not just because you feel controlled by friends or social media.
 If it’s not something you actually want in your life, it won’t stick.